msawt/q-ball/README.md

-# NOTE: This branch does NOT work!
-Use the soft equator branch instead.

 # Q-Ball
-  This is an implementation of the Q-Ball reconstruction algorithm in C. Built using tracktools' platform for calculating maxima and loading in the data.
+  This is an implementation of the Q-Ball reconstruction algorithm (Tuch et al. 2004) in C. Specifically, it uses the "soft equator" A = ϕ(cos−1 |UTQ|).
+Built using tracktools' platform for calculating maxima and loading in the data.

 ## Usage
   Navigate to the directory that q-ball is located.